-This specifies the root name of the LATEX alignment file written by TLATEX, which is described in Section 13.7 below on trouble-shooting.
-If f is the root of fileName, then the alignment file is named f.tex, and running LATEXon it produces the files f.dvi, f.log, and f.aux.
+This specifies the root name of the LaTeX alignment file TLATeX writes-a file described in Section 13.7 below on trouble-shooting.
+If f is the root of fileName, then the alignment file is named f.tex, and running LaTeX on it produces the files f.dvi, f.log, and f.aux.
 Only the f.log file is of interest.
 If the alignOut option is not specified, the alignment file is given the same name as the out file.
 This option is used only for trouble-shooting, as described in the section below.